zchee/golang-wiki/GerritAccess.md

 ## Once you have access

 Go help garden!
-See See https://golang.org/wiki/Gardening.
+See https://golang.org/wiki/Gardening.